LisaF81/sample-code/README.md

 # sample-code
-A selection of sample code written whilst learning Python: basic arrays
+A selection of sample code written whilst learning Python